tschudin/t-twr-modem/t-twr-modem/README.md

 # T-TWR-Modem - howto

 This directory contains the source code for a T-TWR modem (ESP32-S3).
-No external dependencies have to be resolved as all required Arduino libraries are included in the ```lib``` directory.
+No external dependencies have to be installed as all required Arduino libraries are included in the ```lib``` directory.

 ## Howto: